Skip Ribbon Commands

 Contemporary business case study

 This term appears throughout the study design and refers to a real-world business example drawn from the past four years.
 These examples can be drawn either from Australia or throughout the world.
 The purpose of the four-year framework is to keep the study current and engaging for students and applicable to the real world.
-The four-year duration extends back from the full year of that year’s VCE Business Management examination (for example, in the November 2023 VCE Business Management examination students can refer to business examples up to and including the full 2020 year (2020, 2021, 2022 and 2023).
+The four year duration extends back from the commencement of the current academic year (January 1 four years prior).

 Motivational theories